oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

    -12

    * Editorial and reference fixes
-   * Introduced the phrase processed SD-JWT payload in the end of (#sd_jwt_verification) on Verifying the SD-JWT
+   * Better introduce the phrase processed SD-JWT payload in the end of (#sd_jwt_verification) on Verifying the SD-JWT

    -11